 How do I arrange for online speech language therapy?

 You may phone us or use the Contact Us button to go to the page to send an email.
 In your email, do not provide personal identification information such as birthdate, AHC, a medical insurance plan, reports or payment information.
-If at a later date, we need a birthdate on our consent form, we will typically have you send that to us by fax.
+If at a later date, you want to send a prior report, you can ask me how to make it password protected.

-Do you only see clients from Alberta and the Northwest Territories?
+Do you only see clients from Alberta?
 Yes.

 There are often strict regulations and high costs to acquiring practice permits in the United States and most Canadian provinces.
 People from the United States are encouraged to seek services in the USA.